 The Academic Services staff evaluates all new students' basic skills.
 The following courses are offered to students who need to improve their skills: English 099, English 100E (for ESL Students) and English 100; and Mathematics 098 and 099.
-Classroom teaching and laboratory aids such as audio tapes, computer software, and printed materials are used.
+Classroom teaching and laboratory aids such as audio tapes, computer software and printed materials are used.
 Tutoring may be recommended to meet specific needs.
 The Office of Academic Services offers specialized workshops upon request or as determined by the office.

+The Writing Center, staffed by peer tutors, is available to students who have questions about the organization and presentation of any written assignments.
 Daily hours for the Writing Center as well as mathematics tutoring appointments are posted inside the 24-hour lab in the Apple Resource Center.